rhx/SwiftGsk/README.md

 ### GLib 2.56 and Gsk 1.10 or higher

-These Swift wrappers have been tested with glib-2.56, 2.58, 2.60, 2.62, 2.64, 2.66, 2.68, 2.70, and 2.72, as well as Gsk 1.10.
+These Swift wrappers have been tested with glib-2.56, 2.58, 2.60, 2.62, 2.64, 2.66, 2.68, 2.70, and 2.72, as well as Gsk 1.10 to 4.10.
 They should work with higher versions, but YMMV.
 Also make sure you have `gobject-introspection` and its `.gir` files installed.

 #### Linux